Chile: Rocky Road To New Constitution - UrduPoint

 Chile: Rocky Road To New Constitution

-Santiago, Sept 3 (UrduPoint / Pakistan Point News - 3rd Sep, 2022 ) :Chileans head to the polls for a referendum on September 4 to vote on a proposed new constitution that would overhaul the country's dictatorship-era system.
+Santiago, Sept 5 (UrduPoint / Pakistan Point News - 5th Sep, 2022 ) :Chileans on Sunday overwhelmingly rejected a radical draft new constitution that would have revamped the country's dictatorship-era institutions, given greater self-rule to indigenous people and forced the state to provide more basic services.

-Here is a timeline of the country's turmoil since bloody protests broke out nearly three years ago, in which a new constitution was a key demand.
+The result is a major setback for leftwing President Gabriel Boric, who backed the mass protests against inequality that rocked the country three years ago and led to the drafting of a new basic law.
+Here is a summary of key developments since the revolt.

-- 2019: violent clashes - Protests in Chile's capital, Santiago, against a rise in metro fares on October 18, 2019, escalate into clashes between police and demonstrators angry at gaping social inequality.
+- October 2019: clashes over metro fares - Protests in Chile's capital, Santiago, against a rise in metro fares escalate into clashes between police and demonstrators angry at gaping social inequality.

 Center-right president Sebastian Pinera declares a state of emergency.

-Soldiers are deployed in the city the following day for the first time since the end of the dictatorship of General Augusto Pinochet.
+Soldiers are deployed in the city the following day for the first time since the end of the dictatorship of General Augusto Pinochet in 1990.

 Pinera -- a billionaire -- suspends the ticket price hike, but protests and clashes continue.

 - 'Chile is awake' - The state of emergency is extended to other regions as protests spread with people chanting: "Chile is awake."
-About 30 people are killed.
+Around 30 people are killed.

-Pinera apologizes and announces more social spending on October 22, but a general strike begins with leaders demanding the military return to barracks.
+Pinera apologizes and announces more social spending, but a general strike begins with leaders demanding the military return to barracks.

 After some 1.2 million Chileans take to the streets in Santiago on October 25, the curfew and state of emergency are lifted and Pinera reshuffles his cabinet.